ShaylenReddy42/Simple-AVS-Generator/README.md

 This project was created to make my life easier

-It creates scripts to re-encode videos using [AviSynth+](https://github.com/pinterf/AviSynthPlus/releases)
+It creates scripts to re-encode videos using [AviSynth+](https://github.com/AviSynth/AviSynthPlus/releases)

-The generated AviSynth+ scripts make use of the [LSMASHSource msvc plugins](https://www.dropbox.com/sh/3i81ttxf028m1eh/AAABkQn4Y5w1k-toVhYLasmwa?dl=0) which must be placed in the relevant AviSynth+ plugin folders [plugins+ for the 32bit dll and plugins64+ for the 64bit]
+The generated AviSynth+ scripts make use of the [L-SMASH-Works plugin](https://github.com/HolyWu/L-SMASH-Works/releases) which must be placed in the relevant AviSynth+ plugin folders [plugins+ for the 32bit dll and plugins64+ for the 64bit]

 ### Tools required in your path ###